snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ### Stage 2: Wall treatment

-I found [these FeltRight acoustic panels](https://studiov2.feltright.com/?import=7F-yB9vS9P) that absorbed sound and doubled as a pinboard: win-win!
-I chose to cover the other wall (around the window), too, since I wanted to [see the colors down the hallway](#view-from-the-hallway). *First* I took the panels to get color-matched samples and some [Zinsser bin primer]() for the wood, [Ikea doors]() and 2-week-cured plastered walls (I [learned my lesson](../2025-05-12-kid-bedroom#the-process) trying to paint fresh plaster...).
+I custom-designed a pattern of [FeltRight acoustic panels](https://studiov2.feltright.com/?import=7F-yB9vS9P) that absorbed sound and doubled as a pinboard: win-win! *First* I took the panels to get color-matched samples and some [Zinsser bin primer]() for the wood, [Ikea doors]() and 2-week-cured plastered walls (I [learned my lesson](../2025-05-12-kid-bedroom#the-process) trying to paint fresh plaster...).

+It took *way longer* than I thought to prime, paint *two* coat for coverage, THEN seal with polyurethane the cabinet frame, doors, and walls (around windows).

 ![Organization](../assets/img/acoustic-painting1.jpg){: .mx-auto.d-block :}

-It took *way longer* than I thought to prime, paint *two* coat for coverage, THEN seal with polyurethane the cabinet frame, doors, and walls (around windows).
+I chose to cover the other wall (around the window), too, since I wanted to [see the colors down the hallway](#view-from-the-hallway).

 ![Organization](../assets/img/acoustic-painting2.jpg){: .mx-auto.d-block :}